Corteva (NYSE:CTVA) Issues FY 2022 Earnings Guidance

 Corteva (NYSE:CTVA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.45-$2.60 for the period, compared to the consensus EPS estimate of $2.57.
+The company provided earnings per share (EPS) guidance of $2.45-$2.60 for the period, compared to the consensus estimate of $2.57.
 The company issued revenue guidance of $17.20 billion-$17.50 billion, compared to the consensus revenue estimate of $17.33 billion.
-Corteva also updated its FY22 guidance to $2.45-2.60 EPS.

 Corteva (NYSE:CTVA – Get Rating) last released its earnings results on Friday, November 4th.
-The company reported ($0.12) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.23) by $0.11.
+The company reported ($0.12) EPS for the quarter, beating the consensus estimate of ($0.23) by $0.11.
 The firm had revenue of $2.78 billion during the quarter, compared to analyst estimates of $2.58 billion.
-Corteva had a net margin of 10.31% and a return on equity of 7.26%.
-The business’s revenue was up 17.1% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.14) EPS.
-Sell-side analysts anticipate that Corteva will post 2.59 EPS for the current year.
+Corteva had a return on equity of 7.31% and a net margin of 7.95%.
+The business’s quarterly revenue was up 17.1% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($0.14) earnings per share.
+As a group, equities research analysts predict that Corteva will post 2.56 EPS for the current year.

 Corteva Dividend Announcement

-Corteva declared that its Board of Directors has approved a share buyback plan on Tuesday, September 13th that authorizes the company to buyback $2.00 billion in shares.
-This buyback authorization authorizes the company to reacquire up to 4.3% of its shares through open market purchases.
-Shares buyback plans are typically a sign that the company’s board believes its shares are undervalued.
+Corteva announced that its Board of Directors has approved a stock buyback program on Tuesday, September 13th that permits the company to buyback $2.00 billion in shares.
+This buyback authorization permits the company to repurchase up to 4.3% of its stock through open market purchases.
+Stock buyback programs are typically a sign that the company’s board of directors believes its stock is undervalued.

 Corteva, Inc operates in the agriculture business.
 It operates through two segments, Seed and Crop Protection.
 The Seed segment develops and supplies advanced germplasm and traits that produce optimum yield for farms.
 It offers trait technologies that enhance resistance to weather, disease, insects, and herbicides used to control weeds, as well as food and nutritional characteristics.